-Identify the role of DNA profiling in criminal investigations.
+- Identify the role of DNA profiling in criminal investigations.

-Explore how the prevalence of information technology has led to changes in the way police now conduct all criminal investigations.
+- Explore how the prevalence of information technology has led to changes in the way police now conduct all criminal investigations.

-Identify contemporary issues currently facing the criminal justice system.
+- Identify contemporary issues currently facing the criminal justice system.

 Technology and Crime

-Understand how the reliance on information technology for a vast array of everyday activities has contributed to the exponential growth in the crime of "identity theft."
+- Understand how the reliance on information technology for a vast array of everyday activities has contributed to the exponential growth in the crime of "identity theft."

 Security and Liberty

-Discuss the competing claims of security versus privacy, personal autonomy, and convenience in waging a war against terrorism and other criminal activity that is increasingly both international in scope and leading edge in its level of technological sophistication.
+- Discuss the competing claims of security versus privacy, personal autonomy, and convenience in waging a war against terrorism and other criminal activity that is increasingly both international in scope and leading edge in its level of technological sophistication.

-Understand how the duties and responsibilities of those in law enforcement have expanded since the September 11th terrorist attacks.
+- Understand how the duties and responsibilities of those in law enforcement have expanded since the September 11th terrorist attacks.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.